ceilfors/notes/notes/Squirrels'_nut_organising_strategy.md

-# Squirrel’s nuts organising strategy
+# Squirrels' nut organising strategy
 Average tree squirrels can bury up to 10000 nuts every fall, and only 10% of them are not retrieved back.
-How nuts is that?
 The strategy they use is very similar good organising practices we do:
 - They use visual cues, so that they remember where their stash is
 - They stash nuts by types, so that the amount of locations they have to remember is reduced